Leading Blog

 SR There is always a balance in leadership between conforming to existing definitions of the group and reshaping the group identity.
 It is perfectly true that the ability to advance controversial new notions of identity may depend on being securely accepted as an in-group member.
 Hence, with time, a leader might be better able to reshape the sense of “us.”
 It is also true that, insofar as the sense of identity changes as a function of context, the leader needs to be multifaceted and emphasize different facets at different times.
 Those who fail to do that have a limited shelf life.
 So, for instance, Britain in war is very different from Britain in peace, and Churchill’s inability to adapt to that resulted in his 1945 defeat.

-LeadingBlog: Dr. David Hulme, in his 2006 book, Identity, Ideology, and the Future of Jerusalem, addresses the role of identity and ideology in the solution to the Jerusalem Question as part of the larger context of the Arab-Israeli conflict.
+LeadingBlog: David Hulme, in his 2006 book, Identity, Ideology, and the Future of Jerusalem, addresses the role of identity and ideology in the solution to the Jerusalem Question as part of the larger context of the Arab-Israeli conflict.
 He examines some of the leaders and followers involved in the Arab-Israeli conflict in the context of their identities and ideologies.
 He notes that in the lives of some of these people, “identity and ideology can shift somewhat through experience.”
 Do you find that a leader may need to do this to stay relevant and influential?
 While keeping the end in mind, should effective leaders change their approach and rhetoric as new priorities come into play?

 AH Again, this is correct, and very much consistent with our idea that social identity is itself context-dependent and labile.
 Accordingly, leaders have to adapt to the changing circumstances of the group—which sometimes proves impossible (think of Churchill after the war).